saddle-code/lancerhelper/README.txt

 Works with NGSP, but the cancels are bugged on PR.
 Does not work with Bern.

-For ideas or suggestions, contact me on Discord at saddlecode
+For ideas or suggestions, feel free to contact me on Discord at saddlecode